Semrush helps you:

 Explodingtopics – Second CTA

-That way, your visitor ends their scrolling directly on top of a CTA and signup form.
+That way, your visitor ends their scrolling directly on top of a CTA button and signup form.

 Sales Page Template